 Homer: OK son, just remember to have fun out there today.
 And if you lose, I'll kill you!

 Homer: [looks menacingly at Bart]

-- Also from the episode where Homer becomes trash commissioner, and has to deal with (actually, ignore) the garbage crisis: Homer is about to leave Moe's.
-When Moe asks him to pay for his drinks, Homer says his campaign catchphrase: "Let someone else do it."
+- Also from the episode where Homer becomes sanitation commissioner, and has to deal with (actually, ignore) the garbage crisis: Homer is about to leave Moe's Tavern.
+When Moe asks him to pay for his drinks, Homer says his campaign catchphrase: "Can't someone else do it?."
 Moe laughs, amused.
 Homer starts to walk out.
 Moe cocks his shotgun: "Seriously, give me the money."

 - Inverted in the episode The Springfield Connection: Marge tells Chief Wiggum that she wants to join the police force.
 He answers with roaring laughter, seemingly implying that the concept of a female police officer is just ridiculous for him - then his laughing abruptly stops and he welcomes her to the team.
 And at the end if the episode, this scene gets a reprise, but now with Marge's request to quit her police job.